Send to a friend

 The natural lakes which have appeared in the craters are another "must-see" natural feature.

 The Plomb du Cantal volcano is Europe's largest, with a diameter exceeding that of Etna (Sicily, Italy).
 The Puy Mary (1,758 m or 5,767 ft) is also one of France's leading natural heritage sites and perfect for hiking or even paragliding for the most adventurous!

 A lifestyle and a community based around the volcanoes

-Over the centuries, small villages and later ski resorts sprang up on the slopes or at the foot of the volcanoes.
+Over the centuries, small villages and later ski resorts sprang up on the slopes or at the foot of these Auvergne volcanoes.
 A visit to these incredibly charming villages is always an unforgettable experience for anyone seeking authenticity, tradition and attractive rural landscapes.
 It's also a great opportunity to discover traditional French produce and producers while doing your bit for nature by encouraging green tourism.

 What's more, the Vulcania amusement park enables both beginners and enthusiasts to gain a better understanding of the gigantic "time capsules" which are the region’s volcanoes.
 The Volcan de Lemptégy takes visitors on a ride through a real volcano, a former quarry site.
 You'll learn all about the geology of the area.